whispersofhalo/TermuxDE/README.md

 This project provides a step-by-step guide for setting up a **lightweight desktop environment** on your Android device using **Termux**.
 Experience a mini Linux PC right from your phone!
 Perfect for developers, tinkerers, or anyone curious about mobile Linux setups.

+# Getting Started:

+1. Ensure Requirements Are Met:
+Android 8+ device

+Termux (download from GitHub or F-Droid)

+NOTE: This Only Works On Termux From Github Or Fdroid

+Avoid using Termux from Google Play due to API limitations.

+Termux:X11

+Termux-API

+Minimum 2GB of RAM (3GB recommended)

+1.5-2GB of Internet data

+3-4GB of free storage

+2. Explore Desktop Styles:
+XFCE
+LXQt
+OPENBOX

 ---

 ## ⚙️ Installation Steps